OfFalse/ae-top-trumps/README.md

 <img src="./assets/Ticket%20Template.png" alt="Ticket template with acceptance criteria and definition of done" width="1000px">

-### Activity Sising
+### Ticket Sizing

-Using custom labels in GitHub, I assigned each ticket or issue a sise based on the estimated effort, number of unknowns, and expected completion time.
-I opted for Fibonacci sequence sises because this method is simple, consistent, and emphasises effort and complexity over time.
-I also believe that the larger gaps between Fibonacci sises better represent the increasing complexities and unknowns as you move up the scale than other well-regarded approaches
+Using custom labels in GitHub, I assigned each ticket or issue a size based on the estimated effort, number of unknowns, and expected completion time.
+I opted for Fibonacci sequence sizes because this method is simple, consistent, and emphasises effort and complexity over time.
+I also believe that the larger gaps between Fibonacci sizes better represent the increasing complexities and unknowns as you move up the scale than other well-regarded approaches

 <img src="./assets/Labels.png" alt="ticket sising using labels in Github" width="1000px">

-To ensure sising was as effective as possible, it was important to make sure tasks were sised consistently, to do this, I used the below guide to accurately sise each ticket based on the existing system as well as my current knowledge, skills and understanding.
+To ensure sising was as effective as possible, it was important to make sure tasks were sized consistently, to do this, I used the below guide to accurately size each ticket based on the existing system as well as my current knowledge, skills and understanding.

 - 0 - Very simple tasks that are well understood and require little to no effort.
 - 1 - Small tasks that are simple, without unknowns, but will take a short time to implement.